 If you’re ready to become a resident, you will need to complete and submit an application.
-This can be done in person at any of our homes or filled out online here.
+This can be done in person at any of our homes.
 We suggest this is done with the assistance of your doctor and/or loved ones.
 Applicants may apply to multiple locations at once and are free to decline any offer.

 As soon as we’ve determined we can meet your needs and have a suitable vacancy, we will notify you with an offer of residence and a move in date.
 If there are no immediate vacancies we will inform you once a space becomes free.